AnonSatan/Web-Helpers/README.md

 If you have html5Mode set to true, this will ensure that the $urlRouterProvider.otherwise("/"); will function correctly.

-Upload to the root directory of the angular app using ui-router.
+Upload to the root directory of the angular app that is using ui-router.